3rd Empowering Women in Organic Chemistry Europe Conference

 Academic and Young Industrial Chemists Present a Paper and Poster Competition

-The EWOC Committee would like to invite women Scientists to present their work at the above conference.
-The aim is to provide a forum for talented young women chemists to present their work to an international audience.
-There will be oral presentations from 3 Academic Researchers and 3 Industrial Scientists (15 minutes each plus questions) and a poster presentation session.
-All successful candidates (oral or poster presentations) will be invited to attend the conference free of charge.
-Prizes will also be awarded for the best presentation and best poster.
+The EWOC Committee would like to invite scientists to present their work at the above conference.
+The aim is to provide a forum for talented women chemists to present their work to an international audience.
+There will be 2 short oral presentations (15 minutes each plus questions) and a poster presentation session.

 Eligibility